*Update: the REME museum near Wokingham relocated in April 2015 and is now based in Lyneham, Wiltshire.*

 The museum has a small onsite cafe offering a range of baguettes and sandwiches, drinks and cakes.
 Prices were very reasonable, with baguettes costing around £2.50, tea 90p and filter coffee £1.10 for a mug.
 The cafe was very busy and appeared to be a popular place for the soldiers as well as visitors.

 Overall REME is an excellent museum to visit.
 To make the most of your day I’d definitely recommend choosing a day when they have additional family activities.
-Visit soon though, as Arborfield Garrison (and the museum) are going to be relocated to RAF Lyneham in Wiltshire in the next couple of years.

 - Further details can be found on the REME website.
 The museum is closed on Saturdays and for a short period over the Christmas break.